oleq/nodeprompt/README.md

 ## Installation

-1. Clone or download the repository.
-1. Call `npm install` to install dependencies.
+1. Call `npm install -g nodeprompt`.
 1. Put the following line

-		. /path/to/nodeprompt/nodeprompt.sh
+		. nodeprompt-enable

  in your `~/.bashrc` or `~/.bash_profile` file.
-1. Re-open terminal window or source the file, i.e. `source ~/.bashrc`.
+1. Re&ndash;open terminal window or source the file, i.e. `source ~/.bashrc`.
 1. Enjoy your beautiful prompt!

 ## Configuration and customization

-Config file will let you configure a some simple things like the length of SHA-1 hash or the number of levels displayed in path.
-Still, you can completely re&ndash;write prompt template, if you really want to.
-You **don't** need to create config file in order to get Nodeprompt working.
+Nodeprompt is configurable, i.e. the length of SHA-1 hash or the number of levels displayed in path can be changed.
+You can completely re&ndash;write the prompt template, if you really want to though.

+**Note**: You **don't** need to create any config file in order to get Nodeprompt working.
+It will use `config.default.js`.

 Nodeprompt config is a plain Node.js module.
-To configure or customize your prompt, create `config.js` file in `/path/to/nodeprompt/` folder, which defines `module.exports` object
+To configure/customize your prompt, create `~/.nodeprompt/config.user.js` file with `module.exports` object

 	module.exports = {
 		option: 'value'
-	}
+	};

-or simply clone `config.default.js`.
-Please refer to documentation inside `config.default.js` to know more about.
+or simply copy `config.default.js`.
+Please refer to documentation inside `config.default.js` to learn more.

 ## FAQ